streamich/current-tick/README.md

 ```

 Alternatively, you can define an `asap` method, that will 100% always exist, but
-will not guarantee that your function is always executed within the current event loop cycle.
+__will not guarantee that your function is always executed within the current event loop cycle__.

 ```js
 const asap = currentTick ||